kakabisht/Python_Mini_Projects/ReadMe.md

-I followed this course on Udemy https://www.udemy.com/course/complete-python-bootcamp/ , was able to build two simple mini projects based on Python .
-My main project for this course is still under progress ,
+These are some basic Mini python projects

-1.Tic-tac-toe Game (for two users)
+1.Tic-tac-toe Game (For two users)
-2.Blackjack Casino Game (for a user and computer)
+2.Blackjack Casino Game (For a user and computer) 3.Guess 3 digits(For a single user)
+4.war_card_game (For a user and computer)